Parul664/Sub-Tiger-Compiler/README.md

 Roll Number : 111801053

 The compiler works as follows.
-The Makefile for the tiger compiler is in the main folder itself.
+The Makefile for the tiger compiler is in the root folder itself.

 ```$ make all```

-Makes the executable name compile.
-The compiler can then be used as ```./compile filename options```.
+Makes the executable name *tc*.
+The compiler can then be used as ```./tc filename options```.

 There are 2 options available :
 - --p : pretty printing the code on the console
 - --s : for displaying the AST on the console

-The tests folder contains 3 test cases, 2 from Apple's book and one is a small program, to test the compiler.
+The tests folder contains 4 test cases, 2 from Apple's book and two is a small program, to test the compiler.

 ```$ make tests_ast```